cortatodo/ESP32-CAM/README.md

 # ESP32-CAM
 Experimento con camara esp32 hecho con IA

-This sketch will allow you to capture new photos, view the most recent one, and even rotate it, all from a web browser on your smartphone or computer.
-Project Overview
-This project turns your ESP32-CAM into a mini web server.
-When you connect to its IP address in your local network, it will serve a web page with the following features:

-Of course!
-As an expert in Arduino sketches and the ESP32-CAM, I can provide you with a comprehensive and well-documented sketch to create a web interface for handling pictures.
-This sketch will allow you to capture new photos, view the most recent one, and even rotate it, all from a web browser on your smartphone or computer.

 ### Project Overview

 This project turns your ESP32-CAM into a mini web server.
 When you connect to its IP address in your local network, it will serve a web page with the following features: